I teamed up with the California Walnuts to bring you this Walnut-Crusted Chicken. I’ve been compensated for my time. All opinions are mine alone.

 1 Supportive but not conclusive research shows that eating 1.5 ounces per day of walnuts, as part of a low saturated fat and low cholesterol diet and not resulting in increased caloric intake, may reduce the risk of coronary heart disease.
 One ounce of walnuts provides 18g of total fat, 2.5g of monounsaturated fat, 13g of polyunsaturated fat, including 2.5g of alpha-linolenic acid, the plant-based omega-3.

-Walnut Crusted Chicken
+Walnut Crusted Chicken Recipe

 For the chicken tenders: